jochenboesmans/segmented-sieve-of-erathostenes-elixir/README.md

 # SegmentedSieveOfEratosthenes

-Native library for efficiently generating big lists of prime numbers.
+Library for efficiently generating big lists of prime numbers.